Ensign WaspsAndrew R. Deans

 Fig. 4 Protoparevania lourothi Deans.
 From ~125 million year old Lebanese amber (Hauterivian).

 Until the early 1900s Evaniidae remained a "dumping ground" (Bradley 1908) for wasps with unusual morphological configurations, and the family was allied with or included such diverse lineages as: Aulacidae, Gasteruptiidae, Ichneumonoidea, Stephanidae, Monomachidae, Braconidae: Cenocoeliinae, Pelecinidae, Trigonalyidae, Megalyridae, and Roproniidae (Kieffer 1912, Bradley 1908).
-Hedicke (1939) defined the family to exclude these other lineages, and Basibuyuk et al. (2002) fine-tuned the definition of Evaniidae using characters from the extensive fossil record.
-Basibuyuk et al. synonymized the fossil family Cretevaniidae with Evaniidae, but their analyses could not resolve the placement of Andreneliidae (represented in the tree above as Andrenelia).
+Hedicke (1939) defined the family to exclude these other lineages, and our current understanding of what constitutes an ensign wasp has changed little since then (but see Basibuyuk et al. 2002).

 - Zeuxevania and Parevania should probably just be Zeuxevania - these genera are only separated based on the presence/absence of a single crossvein (forewing 1RS).

 - Szepligetella, Evaniella, and Acanthinevania may all be the same genus.
 Szepligetella and Acanthinevania are both Australasian, whereas Evaniella is exclusively neotropical (except one species can be found in the USA).
 They have exactly the same wing venation.

 More host rearing records and phylogenetic data are required to understand the emerging pattern of host use, which seems to indicate that ensign wasps are "host" specific.